Natalia Zabiiako: Partnership with Zaboev

 In October 2012, Zabiiako teamed up with Russian-born skater Alexandr Zaboev to compete for Estonia.
 By finishing ninth at the 2013 Nebelhorn Trophy, they earned a spot for Estonia in pair skating at the 2014 Winter Olympics in Sochi.
 Zaboev applied for Estonian citizenship, required to represent the country at the Olympics, but in November 2013, Estonia denied his fast-track application.
 Zabiiako/Zaboev placed tenth at the 2014 European Championships and nineteenth at the 2014 World Championships.
 In late March 2014, Zabiiako ended their partnership, saying he was too difficult to work with and the Estonian Skating Federation did not provide them with equal financial support.
 In early April 2014, the Secretary General of the Estonian Skating Union submitted an official rebuttal to Zabiiako's statements.
 The Secretary General called Zabiiako's statements concerning the Skating Union and her partner slanderous and untrue; "Sport - is voluntary, and each person has a right to make decisions, but to justify their actions do not have to lie and defame their partners."

-Move to Russia
+Career for Russia

 In April 2014, Zabiiako said she would move to Moscow to work with Nina Mozer and try out with different skaters, intending to compete for Russia.
 ISU rules require skaters to sit out a certain period of time after a country change.

 In Summer 2014, Zabiiako and Yuri Larionov decided to skate together.
 In June 2015, she said that their partnership had ended.